rownd/devise-rownd/README.md

 ### Rownd Hub
 Follow [these instructions](https://docs.rownd.io/rownd/sdk-reference/web/javascript-browser) to install the Rownd Hub.
 You'll want to ensure it runs on every page of your application, so be sure to add it as a common in your Rails JS packs.
 Here's the easiest way to do that:

-1. Create a new file in your JS packs director called `rph.js` and paste the JS snippet that you obtained from the instructions listed above.
+1. Create a new file in your JS packs directory called `rph.js` and paste the JS snippet that you obtained from the instructions listed above.

 3. Add the following API callbacks to your Javascript:
 ```javascript